talent-connect/connect/redi-connect-infrastructure/README.md

 This is the list of prerequisites required for the `connect` ci/cd pipeline:

-1. Create the backend for azure.
+1. Before you run `terraform init` - Create the backend for azure.

     resource:  https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage